PeterCamilleri/mysh/README.md

 To add a new help topic, simply add the new help file to the help folder and and a corresponding line entry to to the help variable.

+#### Exceptions:

+As an application, exception handling is largely an internal matter.
+However, since user code can be embedded in mysh, they should be documented.
+The mysh application gem uses the following exception classes:

+    Exception              # From Ruby.
+      StandardError        # From Ruby.
+        MyshException      # The abstract base exception for mysh.
+          MyshExit         # Exit the current mysh processing loop.
+          MyshStopOutput   # Stop further output from a verbose command.

 ## Contributing

 All participation is welcomed.
 There are two fabulous plans to choose from: